forcedotcom/salesforcedx-vscode/docs/_articles/en/getting-started/java-setup.md

 1. Select **File** > **Preferences** > **Settings** (Windows or Linux) or **Code** > **Preferences** > **Settings** (macOS).
 2. Search for `apex`.
 3. Change the `salesforcedx-vscode-apex.java.home` setting to the full pathname of your Java Runtime.
 Do **not** set it to the Java executable itself.
-Note that this path cannot be set to a location inside your project folder.
+Note that this pathname can't point to a location inside your project folder.

 ![Apex Java Setting](../../../images/apex-java-home-setting.png)